vmware-archive/repository-editor-for-tuf/README.md

    for edit exist but matching `remove-*` functionality is missing)
  * Private key management and target file handling need design

+## How it works

+### Metadata is stored in git

+The tufrepo tool works in a git-stored TUF metadata directory: metadata files are automatically added to git.
+Git is used for a few reasons:
+ * This means the tool needs no state tracking as git knows whether a file has been modified already
+ * Reviewing changes, committing them as logical chunks and reverting wrong changes becomes easy
+ * publishing and sharing repositories (and even running tufrepo on CI) is possible

+### Commands are used to edit metadata

+The 'edit' command modifies a single metadata file (there are many sub-commands, see examples).
+The 'snapshot' command updates the repository snapshot and timestamp.
+During 'edit' and 'snapshot' commands the tool takes care of:
+ * expiry updates
+ * metadata version numbers
+ * file name changes
+ * signing (with all private keys available)

+The 'sign' command signs metadata without otherwise modifying it.
+Signing happens automatically during 'edit' and 'snapshot' but sometimes all keys are not available at edit time -- in these cases signing without modifying the signed content is useful.

+The 'status' command verifies repository validity.

+### Key management

+All of the metadata is stored in git and the git repository is meant to be shareable publicly.
+This means private keys must be stored elsewhere.

+Currently tufrepo stores private keys in named "keyrings" in .tufctl configuration file in the repo directory (the file is not committed to git).
+This is a preliminary solution and likely to change in the future.

+The tool will automatically use the available keys to sign when signing is needed.

 ## Testing in virtualenv